Euronext Amsterdam: History

 The Amsterdam stock exchange is considered the oldest "modern" securities market in the world.
-It was shortly after the establishment of the Dutch East India Company (VOC) in 1602 when equities began trading on a regular basis as a secondary market to trade its shares.
+It was created shortly after the establishment of the Dutch East India Company (Dutch: Nederlandse Oost-Indische Compagnie or Vereenigde Oost-Indische Compagnie, English: United East-Indian Company) in 1602 when equities began trading on a regular basis as a secondary market to trade its shares.
 Prior to that, the market existed primarily for the exchange of commodities.
 It was subsequently renamed the Amsterdam Bourse and was the first to formally begin trading in securities.
 The Sephardic Jewish writer Joseph de la Vega's Confusion of Confusions (1688) is the first full-length work about the stock exchange, its participants and shareholders.

-Prior to that, the market existed primarily for the exchange of commodities.
 In 1602, the States General of the Netherlands granted the VOC a 21-year charter over all Dutch trade in Asia and quasi-governmental powers.
 The monopolistic terms of the charter effectively granted the VOC complete authority over trade defenses, war armaments, and political endeavors in Asia.
 The high level of risk associated with trade in Asia gave the VOC its private ownership structure.
 Following in the footsteps of the English East India Company, stock in the corporation was sold to a large pool of interested investors, who in turn received a guarantee of some future share of profits.
 In the Amsterdam East India House alone, 1,143 investors subscribed for over ƒ3,679,915 or €100 million in today's money.

-Although it is usually considered to be the first stock market, Fernand Braudel argues that this is not precisely true:
+Although it is considered by some to be the first modern stock market, there were limited markets for something similar to shares in Venice, Florence, Genoa, Germany, or Spain several centuries earlier.

-However, it is the first incarnation of what we could today recognize as a stock market.

 The subscription terms of each stock purchase offered shareholders the option to transfer their shares to a third party.
 Quickly a secondary market arose in the East India House for resale of this stock through the official bookkeeper.
 After an agreement had been reached between the two parties, the shares were then transferred from seller to buyer in the "capital book".
-The official account, held by the East India House, encouraged investors to trade and gave rise to market confidence that the shares weren't just being transferred on paper.
+The official account, held by the East India House, encouraged investors to trade and gave rise to market confidence that the shares were not just being transferred on paper.
 Thus, speculative trading immediately ensued and the Amsterdam securities market was born.

 A big acceleration in the turnover rate came in 1623, after the 21-year liquidation period for the VOC ended.
 The terms of the initial charter called for a full liquidation after 21 years to distribute profits to shareholders.
 However, at this time neither the VOC nor its shareholders saw a slowing down of Asian trade, so the States General of the Netherlands granted the corporation a second charter in the West Indies.